 - Not having equal air time for all participants.

 - Leader not being aware of where everyone is up to.

 - Group members being at different levels of development which results in members giving advice and not receiving any.

 - Members not turning up to the live call and opting to watch the recording.

 - Lack of opportunity for members to share their wisdom and collaborate.

 - Replicate one-on-one coaching as much as possible.

-- Ask members to commit to attending every session (just as they would with one-on-one coaching) and do not offer a recording.
+- Ask members to commit to attending every session just as they would with one-on-one coaching.

-- Have a session structure that allows each member to share a brief update in the first 15-minutes of the call.
+- Have a session structure that allows each member to share at every call.

-- Gather the groups support needs and identify commonalities and themes so that several members needs can be addressed at once (rather than spending half an hour on one person's issue).
+- Identify the collective support needs of the group so that several members needs can be addressed at once (rather than spending half an hour on one person's issue).

-- Any structure needs to allow other members to share their thoughts, ideas and wisdom with other members, rather than the coach or facilitator being hailed as having all the answers.
+- A format that allows members to share their thoughts, ideas and wisdom with other members, rather than the coach or facilitator being hailed as having all the answers.

-- Have each member be responsible for proposing ways that the group can work collaboratively and/or as a unit in the marketplace rather than always being a silo-preneur (a 'silo' is an independent structure).
+- Have each member contribute ideas for how the group can work collaboratively in the marketplace rather than always being a silo-preneur (a 'silo' is an independent structure).

-- Record what members want to be accountable for and review this at each session.
+- Have each member declare want they would like to be held lovingly accountable for and review this at each session.

-This all seems fairly obvious I know but they are things that have been absent from mastermind groups that these women have experienced.
+This all seems fairly obvious I know but they are things that the women I interviewed have found lacking in their experience of mastermind groups.

-I'd love you to contribute to these findings too!
+I'd love you to hear your contribution to these best practices as well.

-If you have some things to share about what has worked, what hasn't and what you'd like to see in a mastermind group then please share your thoughts in the comments below.
+What has worked, what hasn't and what would you like to see in a mastermind group?
+Please share your thoughts in the comments below.